wgnrto/uniteye/README.md

 * Other smaller code sources are referenced in code comments

 ## Quick Demo
 The `UnitEye/` folder is a complete Unity project with our packages included.
-If you want to have a quick look at our eye tracker, simply open that folder as a project through Unity Hub.
+If you want to quickly look at our eye tracker, simply open that folder as a project through Unity Hub.
 [Getting Started](#getting-started) will walk you through the features.
-Use [Installation](#installation) to add our packages to an already existing project.
+Use [Installation](#installation) to add our packages to an existing project.
 For a small demo where we use our eye tracker in a basic game, read [Gaze Game](#gaze-game)!

 ## Graphics API Troubleshooting
 If the eye tracking isn't working at all, your GPU is most likely incompatible with our eye tracking pipeline in [Barracuda](https://docs.unity3d.com/Packages/com.unity.barracuda@2.0/manual/index.html) when using the Direct3D11 Graphics API.
 To fix this go through the following steps: